 PHIL 2010.
 Introduction to Philosophy.
 This course engages students in opportunities for analysis and critical thinking as they examine a variety of positions and arguments that are central in the history of philosophy.
 Course topics include, but are not limited to, time, the existence of God or gods, free will personal identity, the nature of morality and knowledge.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 PHIL 3150.
 Professional Ethics.
 This course will enable the students to engage in critical thinking and analysis as they examine difficult moral problems that may arise in a variety of professional settings.
 Readings and discussion will focus on issues of personal decision-making, and public policy in the context of their social, political, economic and legal parameters.
-Prerequisite: Junior standing or permission of the instructor.
-Passing or exempting ENGL 0989 3-0-3
+Prerequisites: Junior standing or permission of the instructor; Completing or exempting Support-level ENGL.
+3-0-3